rowan-sl/aareocams/README.md

 - make shure you have rsync installed, for transfering the files
 - a raspberry pi (tested on the raspberry pi 3 B+) to deploy to
-- copy `config/deploy-config.sh.template` to `config/deploy-config.sh` and fill in the appropriate fields.
 - configure ssh so you can connect to the pi you are deploying to

 To deploy, make shure the pi is running and run `make deploy_r` or `make deploy_d` based on if you want to deploy release or debug code